After 10 years of Boko Haram violence, Nigerians crave peace

 Some 1.9 million displaced people are waiting for the chance to go home, said Hilde Jorgensen with the Norwegian Refugee Council.
 “Many of them are in camps that are overcrowded, without proper shelter or access to clean water.”

+Not even the camps are safe.
+Boko Haram gunmen on motorcycles stormed a military-guarded camp in Maiduguri on Thursday night, killing a man and child and looting shops, local authorities said.

-One of those displaced people is Musa Jidda, who fled after Boko Haram attacked his rural home in Marte.
+One of the many displaced people is Musa Jidda, who fled after Boko Haram attacked his rural home in Marte.

 “Here I am, stripped of all that made me a man and a breadwinner,” Jidda said.
 “Every day my heart bleeds in bitterness of seeing my family and I turned beggars.
 I cannot feed my family.
 Even what they give us here to feed on is not enough.
 All I want is for them to open this camp gate and let me go home.”